Thoughts for the Times on War and Death: Discounting death

-The second essay addressed what Freud called the peacetime 'protection racket' whereby the inevitability of death was expunged from civilized mentality.
-Building on the second essay of Totem and Taboo, Freud argued that such an attitude left civilians in particular unprepared for the stark horror of industrial-scale death in the Great War.
+The second essay addressed what Freud called the peacetime "protection racket" whereby the inevitability of death was expunged from civilized mentality.
+Building on the second essay in Totem and Taboo, Freud argued that such an attitude left civilians in particular unprepared for the stark horror of industrial-scale death in the Great War.
+The essay ends with Freud suggesting that the "illusion" that saw death hidden from the consciousness was a mistake, as it made the reality of life less easy to bear.
+He remarks, "We remember the old saying: Si Vis Pacem, Para Bellum [if you wish peace, prepare for war.]
+The times call for a paraphrase: Si vis vitam, para mortam [if you wish life, prepare for death]".

 Influence

 Freud's account of the centrality of loss in culture has been seen as seminal for his later work, Civilization and its Discontents.